Is Foot Reflexology the Solution to Migraines?

 If you experience migraines, foot reflexology may be able to relieve your pain and prevent future headaches.
 A massage therapist typically applies pressure to the inside of your big toe and second toe providing relief to your temporal lobes if you have a headache.
 They may also target your little toes as well as the top of the large toes near the nail bed, which can provide pain relief for the face and sinuses.

 Related Post: Emerge Medical & Well Spa Services For Migraines

 Will Reflexology Cure Migraines?

 Foot reflexology can work wonders for those who suffer from migraines.
-Typically, you will experience pain relief during the session and the effects may continue for up to five days.
-Despite these benefits, it is important to realize that reflexology is not necessarily a cure-all.
+Typically, you’ll experience pain relief during the session and the effects may continue for up to five days.
+It’s important to realize that reflexology is not necessarily a cure-all.
 As a holistic treatment, reflexology should be combined with other holistic therapies, such as following a healthy diet, utilizing herbal medicine, and practicing yoga.
 By living a healthy lifestyle, you are more likely to experience the effects of your treatment.

-You should also keep in mind that reflexology is not necessarily meant to replace other forms of treatment.
-If you are considering stopping your migraine medication, you should first consult with your physician.
+You should also keep in mind that reflexology is not necessarily meant to replace forms of modern medical treatment.
+Always consult with your physician if you have chronic migraines as they may indicate a more serious problem.
+Talk to your physician if you’re considering stopping your migraine medication.

 The benefits of foot reflexology are numerous.
-To learn how you can benefit from the treatment, talk with an experienced massage therapist at Emerge Medical & Well Spa.
+Talk with an experienced massage therapist at Emerge Medical & Well Spa for more information on foot reflexology.
 Located in Tulsa, Oklahoma, we specialize in a variety of treatments, including hormone replacement therapy, prenatal massages, laser treatments, tattoo removal, and more.
-To schedule an appointment, give us a call today at (918) 392-8606.
+Contact Emerge Tulsa or call (918) 392-8606 to schedule an appointment.

 Trackback from your site.